 Following Chapter 13, we could solve the problem by building lists directly into the type system.
-But the more general approach of solving recursive equations is especially valuable to programmers in the case of data, as opposed to functions.
-A recursive function is a recursive function, but a recursive data structure can have many different shapes: a list, a tree, etc. Supporting all possible data shapes in the core type rules is not possible.
+But the more general approach of solving recursive equations is especially valuable to the programmer in the case of data, as opposed to functions.
+A recursive function is a recursive function, but a recursive data structure can have many different shapes: a list, a tree, etc. Supporting all possible data shapes in the core type rules requires a general form of recursive types.
+In this chapter, we study recursive types by extending Polymorphic ISWIM (i.e., we ignore inference from now on).